 Symptoms begin within minutes of exposure to latex products; direct physical contact isn’t needed to trigger an allergic reaction.
 Anaphylaxis and severe asthmatic reactions have been caused by exposure to airborne particles of powder from latex gloves.

 Allergic reactions to latex are less common now, since many hospitals and health care workers have switched to nonlatex gloves or low-protein latex gloves.

-Learn more information and how to manage your latex allergies.
+Learn more about latex allergy and how to manage it.